Mental Health & Addiction Intervention

 Alignment with the Comprehensive Mental Health Program Plan

-The work of the Trust aligns with Strengthening the System: Alaska’s Comprehensive Integrated Mental Health Program Plan (comp plan), that was developed in a partnership between the Trust and the Department of Health and Social Services in coordination with community stakeholders.
+The work of the Trust aligns with Strengthening the System: Alaska’s Comprehensive Integrated Mental Health Program Plan (comp plan), which was developed in a partnership between the Trust and the Department of Health and Social Services in coordination with community stakeholders.
 The Comp Plan identifies priorities for the next five years to inform planning and funding decisions to meet the needs of Trust beneficiaries.
 The intent is to strengthen the system of care to allow a comprehensive approach that quickly meets their needs.

 Goal 4: Prevention and treatment for drug and alcohol misuse is provided through collaborative, effective, and informed strategies.